zrubenst/GyroView/README.md

 # GyroView

-Emulate the Apple TV 3D Parallax effect for iPhone and iPad
+Emulate the Apple TV 3D Parallax effect on iPhone and iPad

 ![](demonstration.gif)